elixir-search/searchex/README.md

 A full-text search engine written in pure Elixir.

-The goals: a CLI as simple as grep or awk, an API that can scale to the biggest search problems.
+The goals: a CLI simple as grep, an API that scales to the biggest search problems.

 BEAM, OTP, GenStage and Flow gives us the best possible foundation on which to build.

-This application is UNDER CONSTRUCTION - not yet ready for use.
+Searchex is UNDER CONSTRUCTION - not yet ready for use.

 ## About Searchex